geertjanw/ojet-training/README.md

 'jet-composites/my-employee-form/loader'
 ```

-3. Move the form-container into the 'my-employee-form-view.html' file of the 'my-employee-form' CCA component:
+3. Move the form-container (from step 5 in the previous section) into the 'my-employee-form-view.html' file of the 'my-employee-form' CCA component:

 ```html #button { border: none; }
 <oj-form-layout id="form-container" label-edge="top">